Part II

 Reflection: Co-Creative Inquiry

 Pause and inquire.
-Let these invitations quietly attune you to a single recurring pattern: a shift in one octave of your life entrains the rest.
-This is what we later name Fractal Resonance—the way Field, Resonance, and Action echo across scales.
+Let these invitations quietly attune you to a single recurring pattern: a shift in one octave of your life entrains the rest, with field, resonance, and action echoing across scales.

 The Dragon’s Craft